Recovery is a lifelong journey

 This initiative was created to provide opportunities for alumni to connect and share their experience, strength, and hope with other MBH alums in your area.
-As a Trudging Together contact, you will help us reiterate The Meadows message and offer a continuum of support.
+As an Onward Ally contact, you will help us reiterate The Meadows message and offer a continuum of support.
 If you’re interested in serving other alumni in this way, we require that you have at least six months of recovery.

 Meet Aleah Johnson

 Director of Alumni Outreach and Development, Certified Recovery Coach

 Growing up in the Pacific Northwest, Aleah Johnson earned her undergraduate degree from Washington State University in leadership and professional studies with an emphasis on event design.
 Prior to joining…